Bullfrog-Labs/bullfrog/village/deploy/README.md

     village/deploy/bin/deploy-all

-# Deploy the non-default site
+# Deploy a non-active site

 1. "Change the active site" (see below).